Jan 26, 2019

 Blues/Jazz Bars in Chiang Mai

-- North Gate Pub - at Chang Phueg Gate, great Tuesday jam session
+- North Gate Pub - at Chang Phueg Gate, great Tuesday jam session, Blues on Sundays by the 11pm band

 - Road House - in front of Porn Ping Hotel